IsuruAdikaram8U/lectra/README.md

 ## 📌 Note

-Lectra is a personal project built to design and implement a real-world academic scheduling system from the ground up covering full-stack development, secure multi-tenant architecture, background processing, algorithmic scheduling, and AI integration.
+Lectra is a personal project built to design and implement a real-world academic scheduling system from the ground up covering full-stack development.

 ---